 Some have filters so they are a great choice for allergy sufferers in addition to being silent.

 An ideal choice for cooling an entire room if the air temperature outside is cooler.
 They are very powerful and as a result, can also be very loud.
 There are some quiet ones on the market but many make you wonder what their definition of quiet is.
 They are not exactly silent, but some models are more peaceful than others.

 BLADELESS FAN AIR CIRCULATORS

 Innovated by Dyson, this is a fan that has no moving parts but uses air multiplier technology to draw in air and then force it out the other side.
 They look futuristic and are the most silent tower fan that you can get these days.

-They are not cheap, however, there are some other manufacturers that have taken the idea and created less expensive versions than Dyson.
+They are not cheap, however, some other manufacturers that have taken the idea and created less expensive versions than Dyson.

 Since all of the fan reviews in this list are the quiet kind, it is a given that that is what you would be looking for.

 The rest all boils down to how many frills are you looking for and what you want the fan to do.

 Here are a few things to look for to determine what will be the right one for you.